bearsunday/bearsunday.github.io/documentation/en/aop.md

 ## Matcher Binding

 The interceptor you made operates by being bound to the method.
 You use the *matcher* to decides what method it will be bound to.
-The object below binds all methods that begin with `on` in classes that inherit from `BEAR\Resource\Object` to the injected log object.
+The object below binds all methods that begin with `on` in classes that inherit from `BEAR\Resource\ResourceObject` to the injected log object.

 ```
 $logger = $this->requestInjection('BEAR\Framework\Interceptor\Logger');